UWM Graduate Student Wellness Series

 Presented as a part of the Graduate Student Wellness Series in conjunction with The Student Parent Success Program (SPSP) and the Women’s Resource Center (WRC)

 Bring the whole family for some free bowling!
-Connect with out student parents while knocking down some pins!
+Connect with other student parents while knocking down some pins!
 Light refreshments will be provided.
 Parking passes to UWM parking lots will be provided to attendees.
-Registration information to come, check back soon.
+Registration required.

 *Student ID/Photo ID required for free bowling shoes.*